 He says the most common surgical technique is the mucosal pocket technique.
 In this instance, the surgeon creates a pocket in the mucosal tissue at the back of the third eyelid.
-Then, they suture the third eyelid gland.
+Then, they reposition and suture the third eyelid gland.
 Usually, the stitches dissolve safely and your dog’s eye is repaired.
 However, in some cases, your pup may have a re-prolapse, and repeat cherry eye surgery may be required.

-Follow-up treatment requires medicated eye drops and lubricants.
+Follow-up treatment requires medicated eye drops and anti-inflammatory lubricants.
 These reduce inflammation and infection plus keep the eye lubricated so your dog feels more comfortable.

 Can You Prevent Cherry Eye and How?